 It depends on the amount of detail on each slide, the amount of time allowed for questions, any time budgeted for demos, and, of course, the typical slide velocity of the presenter.
 It is worth rehearsing all or part of your presentation to get a sense of the timing.
 Different presenters have different average slide velocities: some presenters use only a few slides, and move to a new slide once every few minutes or so; others move through their slides at a much more rapid rate.
 Work out where you are on this scale and determine a slide limit based on the duration of your session divided by your typical slide velocity.

 Compared to other technical conferences, speakers tend to cover less material at C++Now because of the enhanced level of audience engagement.

 Running compiles or demos can add interest, but be very sure the app will work!
 Live demos are notorious failure points.
 There is nothing sadder than attending a presentation designed around a live demo that the presenter can’t get working.

 At the minimum, provide a PDF file of your slides.

 No, although part of the fun and benefits of a conference come from offline interactions with attendees in informal settings such as the hotel bar. :-)

-At a minimum, please plan to arrive the day before your session, and allow plenty of leeway for travel delays.
+At a minimum, please plan to arrive the day before your session, and allow plenty of leeway for travel delays (and possible jet lag).
 Of course we hope you will come for the entire conference, and leave some time to enjoy the spectacular setting.